fastify/fastify/docs/Routes.md

 ### Custom Log Level
 <a name="custom-log-level"></a>

-It could happen that you need different log levels in your routes, Fastify achieves this in a very straightforward way.<br/>
+It could happen that you need different log levels in your routes, Fastify achieves this in a very straightforward way.

 You just need to pass the option `logLevel` to the plugin option or the route option with the [value](https://github.com/pinojs/pino/blob/master/docs/API.md#discussion-3) that you need.

 Be aware that if you set the `logLevel` at plugin level, also the [`setNotFoundHandler`](./Server.md#setnotfoundhandler) and [`setErrorHandler`](./Server.md#seterrorhandler) will be affected.